World Pasta Day celebrates the most iconic Italian dish on 25 October. Discover more with us.

 How to cook pasta: a brief journey through time

-Back then, a pasta dish looked and tasted very different from the ones we are used to nowadays.
-First of all, cooking times were much longer (about an hour!): the concept of 'al dente' would only become popular from the 19th century onwards.
-The combinations were also definitely surprising and often involving a mix of flavours, from sweet to spicy.
+Back then, a pasta dish looked and tasted very different from what we are used to nowadays.
+First of all, the cooking times were notably longer, taking up to an hour.
+The concept of 'al dente' would only become popular from the 19th century onwards.
+Furthermore, the combinations were quite unexpected and usually featured a blend of sweet and spicy flavors.

-It was undoubtedly considered food suitable for the lavish banquets of the nobility.
-The recipes created in the 1500s by Bartolomeo Scappi, a cook in the Vatican kitchens, were renowned for their richness and originality.
+Pasta was undoubtedly considered suitable for the lavish banquets of the nobility.
+For instance, the recipes created in the 1500s by Bartolomeo Scappi, a cook in the Vatican kitchens, were renowned for their richness and originality.

-As can be seen, the range of flavours and ingredients was extraordinarily varied and unusual.
+As you can see, the range of flavours and ingredients was extraordinarily varied and unusual.
 Over the centuries, sugar has been abandoned, and the Italian “national dish” gradually took on the look and taste recognisable to a contemporary diner.

-In the 19th century, the perfect marriage between pasta and its most famous condiment was finally celebrated: spaghetti in tomato sauce had the first recipe in 1837.
+However, it wasn't until the 19th century that the perfect marriage between pasta and its most famous condiment was finally celebrated: the first recipe of spaghetti in tomato dates back to 1837, marking a significant moment in culinary history.

 Pasta in Naples: a love story